intelligenthack/intelligentcache/doc/best-practices.md

 redis-cli --scan --pattern "cache:*" | xargs redis-cli del
 ```

 If clearing the cache is not desirable, there are other options.
-In some cases it is possible to assign a default value to the newly added property.
+In some cases, it is possible to assign a default value to the newly added property.
 Another option is to use a constructor to perform any needed validation.
 If the constructor throws an `ArgumentException`, it will be treated as a cache miss.
 The following code shows a possible implementation:

 ```c#
 public class Content